-Live parts to which an employee might be exposed shall be put into an electrically safe work condition before an employee works on or near them, unless the deenergizing introduces additional or increased hazards or is infeasible due to equipment design or operational limitations.
+Live parts to which employees might be exposed shall be put into an electrically safe work condition.
 Energized parts that operate at less than 50 volts to ground and containing less than 10 joules of stored electrical energy are not required to be deenergized if there will be no increased exposure to electrical burns or to explosion due to electric arcs.

 Shared neutrals are not permitted for new construction unless otherwise approved by the Company.
-The approval for shared neutrals shall be obtained prior to installation.

-"Working on or near" or "working hot" requires approval by the Company utilizing Appendix C, "Energized Electrical Work Permit."
-Seller shall follow the guidelines presented in Appendices D, E, F, G, H, I, J, and K for determining approach boundaries and PPE.
-These appendices were derived from NFPA 70E, "Standard for Electrical Safety Requirements for Employee Workplaces."
-The task-specific hazard analysis is utilized to ensure that workers understand their role in the work to be performed, as well as what others involved in that project or task will be doing.
+"Working on or near" or "working hot" requires approval by the Company utilizing an "Energized Electrical Work Permit."
+The Company will responsible for performing Lockout/Tagout for active Company-owned utilities within the Seller's work scope.
+Seller shall follow the guidelines in NFPA 70E, "Standard for Electrical Safety in the Workplace," for applicable approach boundaries and PPE.
+A task-specific hazard analysis shall be utilized to ensure that workers understand their role in the work to be performed, as well as what others involved in that project or task will be doing.

-All electrical equipment utilized by the Sellar shall be certified by a Nationally Recognized Testing Laboratory or shall be inspected by an SNS Electrical Inspector.
+All electrical equipment utilized by the Seller shall be certified by a Nationally Recognized Testing Laboratory or shall be inspected by an SNS Electrical Inspector.